 We undertake a full site inspection audit to check the correct compartmentation is installed, any penetrations are adequately sealed and protected via our BM Trada Q Mark Fire Stopping Certification and bespoke inspecting software,that will show photos and defect information found.
 Having the correct Fire Compartmentation carried out and checked by Fire Doors Rite will ensure any cavity fire barriers, voids above suspended or false ceilings, cable & pipe penetrations are correct and comply with BS 476 Part 24 for Fire Stopping & BS9999 for Fire Compartmentation

-Contact us now for your free quote on based on your current needs for either Fire Door Inspections, Fire Door Maintenance or Fire Door Installation.
+Contact us now for your quote on based on your current needs for either Fire Door Inspections, Fire Door Maintenance or Fire Door Installation.
 GMC Projects